 Let me give you another illustration.
-A director cannot do all that must be done.
-So, a CBLT Center director has an administrator and a team of course coaches.
+A New Life Training director cannot do all that must be done.
+So, a director has an administrator and a team of mentoring coaches.
 Just as Yaroslav tells Igor what to do, so a director tells his team what to do.
 That is leadership!
 Someone must be in charge.
 Someone must set direction for the organization.

 The Bible says, “Let them judge the people at all times.
 Then it will be that every great matter they shall bring to you, but every small matter they themselves shall judge.
 So shall it be easier for you, for they will bear the burden with you.”
 (Exodus 18:22 NKJV)

 I have come here to teach for a couple of days.
 I am a leader in this conference, but I am not the major leader in this conference.
 I did not set the direction of this conference.
-I do not know how to set the direction of this conference, but your local LTS workshop leader does.
+I do not know how to set the direction of this conference, but your local workshop leader does.
 So, I may make some minor decisions.
-I may say, to the LTS workshop leader, should I teach this or this?”
+I may say, to the workshop leader, should I teach this or this?”
 He may say, “Teach either one you would like.”
 So, I will make the _____________ decisions, but he will make all of the major decisions.
 And there will be many others making decisions as well.

 Closing: